 You can also use boneless chicken, although you will cook the chicken for less time and spend more time sauteing the moisture.

 - Heat the oil and fry the chopped onion.
 Fry the onions until they are slightly golden.
-Then add the garlic, ginger and green chillies.
+Then add the garlic, ginger, and green chilies.
 The onions will color as the aromatics cook.

 - Fry the chicken.
 This technique called “bhunai” roasts the meat and gives it a richer flavor and color.
 A sprinkling of salt helps layer the flavor here.